platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

     Everything you need to get started with WordPress on Platform.sh.
 ---

-This guide will take you through the steps to move your *vanilla*, fully-committed, WordPress repository to a new version fully managed with Composer.
-It is assummed that you already have (locally) a vanilla version of WordPress where all of core, themes, and plugins are committed to the repository or committed as submodules.
-Because of this assumption, you should already have Platform.sh configuration files in your repository to deploy the resulting Composer-based WordPress site on Platform.sh.
-If you do not, follow the [previous guide](/guides/wordpress/composer/vanilla.md) and add them.
+This guide will take you through the steps to update your [*vanilla*](/guides/wordpress/vanilla/_index.md), fully-committed, WordPress repository to one fully managed with Composer.
+It is assummed that you already have (locally) a vanilla version of WordPress where all of core, themes, and plugins are committed to the repository or committed as submodules, and that it has been set up for deployment on Platform.sh.
+Because of these assumptions, you should already have Platform.sh configuration files in your repository to deploy the resulting Composer-based WordPress site on Platform.sh.
+If you do not, follow the [previous guide](/guides/wordpress/vanilla/_index.md) and add them.

 For more context regarding why Platform.sh recommends Composer-based installations of Wordpress, see the ["Using Composer" guide](/guides/wordpress/composer/_index.md).